nickhurlburt/nickhurlburt.github.io/my_strengths.md

 What does this mean about what I enjoy in a role?

 I enjoy roles where I can exercise this systems thinking behavior while also leading people toward a goal while helping them grow.
 Exercising that behavior frequently means having enough information and access to be able to assemble my own understanding.
+Additionally, I enjoy working on something that helps to solve important problems in the world, while growing a greater understanding of the causes and possible solutions.